agroza/romfontr/README.md

 # romfontr
-ROM Font Replacer
+Video ROM Font Replacer

 This program modifies the standard VGA ROM fonts in a VGA ROM BIOS binary file.\
-I wrote it to modify the fonts on my ISA VGA card with a font that I wanted to create for a long time.
+I wrote it originally to modify the fonts on my Tseng Labs ISA VGA card with a font that I wanted to create for a long time.
+Now I am using it for the fonts of my DIY ISA Video Display Controller card.

 Read more here: [Microelectronics - VGA ROM Fonts Essay](http://www.alexandrugroza.ro/microelectronics/essays-research/vga-rom-fonts/index.html)